Saidul-Shiblee/chobi/README.md

 ## 💻 Existing Features:

-User Need to create account and sign in to share photos.
-User can login via email and password as well as Google.
-User can also comment, like other user's post, follow and Un-follow other users, update his/her profile and profile picture.

 User sign Up <br />
 User login with email and password.🔒<br />
 User login with google. 🔒<br />